BarelyAPrincess/ChioriWebServer/docs/plugins/developer/application_manager.md

 }
 ```

-Then within your manager class implement the `Manager` interface.
+Then within your manager class implement the `ServiceManager` interface.